 1. Group when experiences are similar in intensity and duration

-Group biological outcomes into one affective experience only when they are likely to feel the same to the animal.
+Group Biological Consequences into one affective experience only when they are likely to feel the same to the animal.

 ✅ Example: Several mild respiratory infections that all cause brief mucosal discomfort might be grouped.